 Per- and Polyfluoroalkyl Substances (PFAS) and Your Health

-Human exposure to per- and polyfluoroalkyl substances (PFAS) is a public health concern that the Centers for Disease Control and Prevention’s (CDC) National Center for Environmental Health (NCEH) and the Agency for Toxic Substances and Disease Registry (ATSDR) are helping our local, territorial, tribal, state, and federal partners address.
-Over the last decade, interest in PFAS has been growing.
+Over the last decade, interest in PFAS has grown.
 ATSDR and our state health partners are investigating exposure to and possible health effects associated with PFAS in more than 30 communities across the United States.